HorseshitPhilosophy/Horseshit/_posts/2025-03-04-18-unification.markdown

 <br />
 <br />

 *Here's version two.
-Again, I still don't have a handle on the math and this is ChatGPTs (perhaps nonsense) suggestions*
+Again, I still don't have a handle on the math and this is ChatGPT's (perhaps nonsense) suggestions*

 **Title: The Recursive Metric Framework: A Unified Approach to General Relativity and Quantum Field Theory**